 What Material Persian Rugs Are Made Of

 The most common material used in the manufacture of Persian rugs is natural sheep wool.
 New Zealand wool is one of the best quality wool for carpet manufacturing.
 They are also the most expensive wool.
-Followed by New Zealand wool is semi-combed wool and Bikaner wool.
+Followed by New Zealand wool is Semi-worsted wool and Indian wool (Bikaner wool).
 These wool are of good quality and considered for the production of the best handmade oriental carpets.
 The other types of wool to make these rugs are Kork wool, Manchester wool, and Camel wool.

 The combination of silk and wool rugs is another form of them, luxurious and expensive.
 Wool and silk together also creates a unique art but expensive too.
 Yes, it is the silk produced by the silk-worms or the caterpillars.
 These days wool is combined with bamboo-silk to create the same look like that of real silk but affordable.

 - Well, the best quality sheep and lamb wool are first cut, washed and bleached.
 The fibers are then straightened and spun.
 A master dyer then proceeds with color dying the spun wool.

 - The vegetable dyes extracted from roots, flowers, and fruits make all natural colors.

 - After the dyeing process, the wool is hung under the sun to dry.

 - Warp threads of thread that extend along the entire carpet, in which the weaver ties the knots.

 - Weft threads of yarn that run across the carpet between the warp threads to keep the knots in place.